cloudutsukpilot/sakharams.github.io/_posts/agenticai/2026-05-25-agentic-ai.md

   alt: Agentic AI Architecture
 ---

-> *Having spent years designing and deploying systems — from classic ML pipelines to multi-model production workloads — the shift to Agentic AI is the most architecturally significant change that we are seeing in the market.
+> *Having spent years designing and deploying systems — from classic 3 tier systems to multi-model production workloads — the shift to Agentic AI is the most architecturally significant change that we are seeing in the market.
 It is not just about smarter models; it is about systems that think, plan, delegate, and act with minimal human intervention.
 This article is my attempt to distill the essence of Agentic AI from an architect's lens.*

 ---